 Amazingly enough, strategies for one are easily translated into strategies for both.
 Taking life as it comes.

 Accepting it.
 Making a plan to deal with it.
-Even if life is changed all around you and you need to make a different plan than yesterday or last week.
+Life all around you may change in an instant.
+All you have to do is make a different plan than yesterday or last week.

 Creating the strategy.
 Breaking it down into baby steps to avoid overwhelm.
 And staying in the present is the only way to handle these challenges especially when they seem urgent.